vives-project-xp/InteractiveCorridor/docs/README.md

 The [architecture diagram](./ArchitectureDiagram.drawio) can be visualized in [app.diagrams.net](https://app.diagrams.net/) or with the [Draw.io Integration](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) vscode extension.

+If we look at the datasheets of all components, we need 2 different voltages.
+- 24V for the ledstip
+- 5V for the data and esp

 ### Wiring architecture diagram

 <picture>